-Here is a quote, ancient words of wisdom that the authors of The Coddling of the American Mind use at the start of the book’s ﬁrst chapter, “The Untruth of Fragility.”
+Here are a few ancient words of wisdom that the authors of The Coddling of the American Mind use at the start of the book’s ﬁrst chapter, “The Untruth of Fragility.”

-When heaven is about to confer a great responsibility on any man, it will exercise his mind with suffering, subject his sinews and bones to hard work, expose his body to hunger, put him to poverty, place obstacles in the paths of his deeds, so as to stimulate his mind, harden his nature, and improve wherever he is incompetent.—Meng Tzu Fourth century BCE
+When heaven is about to confer a great responsibility on any man, it will exercise his mind with suffering, subject his sinews and bones to hard work, expose his body to hunger, put him to poverty, place obstacles in the paths of his deeds, so as to stimulate his mind, harden his nature, and improve wherever he is incompetent.

 If you’re worried about the position your family is in during these uncertain times, now is your opportunity to become antifragile.